SeidenkiHensu/BillyTommyTeamUp/README.md

 # Project Goal Overview
-This README is for a walkthrough for a deployments with minimal downtime and fast rollback capability.
-This repo and demostration will take you on how a deployment goes from Github, utilizing Github Actions, AWS Services, and monitoring.
+This README is a walkthrough for a deployment with minimal downtime and fast rollback capability.
+This repo and demostration will take you on how a deployment goes from Github, utilizing Github Actions, AWS Services, and finally monitoring.

 Within this repository, I will automate application deployments using infrastructure as code and a blue-green deployment strategy practice.
 This includes provisioning, deploying, switching traffic, and rolling back all while using free-tier AWS services.